tubbo/walkon/README.md

 periodically checks `hcitool scan` for new Bluetooth devices, then uses their ESSIDs to find tracks to play as they enter the network.

+### Status: Alpha

+This is definitely not ready for prime-time use.
+Don't complain to me if it breaks.

 ## Installation

 Walkon requires the following components to have already been installed: